Luo script: Letters

 The sounds below have been adopted by Luo speakers due to modern influence:

 Example

 The writing above says Yuak ogwal ok mon dhok modho in Luo, translated as "The croak of a frog doesn't prevent cattle from drinking".

-Numbers
+Numerals

 The Luo system has its own symbols for numbers.
 These numbers range from zero to nine for mathematical use but large number representations are also available for colloquial use.
 The table below shows these numerals compared to Arabic (western) numerals.

 Vowel diacritics

 In this alphabet, there are five vowels represented by the same stroke.
 The difference is in the diacritic added to the vowel stroke.
 These diacritics do not show vowel stress, tone or length as can be in other languages or writing systems.
 Luo is a tonal language i.e. the same written word said in a different tone can mean a different thing.
 These tones vary within vowels but are never written thereby making it important to get the right context of the word.
 The table below shows the vowels, notice the different diacritics applied on the same stroke.